 My first-ever Peloton ride was with Denis and he secured a spot on my list from Day 1.
-Sometimes Denis comes across as slightly cocky but it’s more of a confidence thing and not arrogance.
+Sometimes Denis comes across as self-assured but it’s more of a confidence thing and not arrogance.
 His classes are solid although some people might think his singing and jokes are a little cheesy.
 It’s all part of his charm.
 Denis teaches with a cool head and inspires you to give your best for that day.
 His playlists are usually on point too and he teaches to a variety of musical tastes.

 Peloton instructors for when I’m in the mood for a specific type of ride

 I don’t usually ride with Robin, but when I want to be pushed to my limits, I take her tabata classes.
 Her style of coaching is super effective for max efforts and well planned out.
 Robin’s larger-than-life personality will drive you to give everything you’ve got.
 My favorites are her climb tabatas where the efforts are pushes through heavy resistance and not quick legs.

 When you’re in a bad mood, take a class with Cody because it’ll make you forget about what’s getting you down.
 He’s an instant mood boster.
 Cody is funny and doesn’t take himself too seriously.